ismaelestalayo/.dotfiles/README.md

 # Path to your oh-my-zsh installation.
 export ZSH="/home/USERNAME/.oh-my-zsh"

-# Set name of the theme to load
 ZSH_THEME="spaceship"

-# Uncomment the following line if pasting URLs and other text is messed up.
-# DISABLE_MAGIC_FUNCTIONS=true

-# Uncomment the following line to disable colors in ls.
 # DISABLE_LS_COLORS="true"

-# Uncomment the following line to enable command auto-correction.
 # ENABLE_CORRECTION="true"

-# Uncomment the following line to display red dots whilst waiting for completion.
 COMPLETION_WAITING_DOTS="true"

 # Which plugins would you like to load?